TheEmerald001/alx-low_level_programming/0x09-static_libraries/README.md

-this directory contains files on classwork projects aboout static libraries
+This directory contains C files foe the even more on arrays classwork projects.